ryanallen/openmindapp/meditations/content.md

 ## [Contemplate the Process of Delusion](https://openmindapp.org/meditations/insight__process-of-delusion.html)
 1. Practice to stop the stress caused by a deluded and closed mind with a limited view of reality.
-	1.1	Let's think about the process behind this delusional belief.
+	1.1	Let's think about the process behind this delusional.
 2. [Contact] First we sense things
 	2.1	like light
 	2.2	through our eyes.